aldreth/tarrant.org.uk/src/posts/2006/2006-04-24-washing-badminton-and-bookgroup.md

 ---
-title: Washing, Badminton and Bookgroup
+title: 'Washing, Badminton and Bookgroup'
-description: ""
+description: >-
+  A general sorting out day today.
+Several loads of washing dried and sorted.
+  Supermarket **not** visited, must do it tomorrow!...
-date: 2006-04-24
+date: '2006-04-24'
-permalink: 2006/04/24/washing-badminton-and-bookgroup/
+permalink: /2006/04/24/washing-badminton-and-bookgroup/
 tags:
   - Days with the Children
 author: Edward